How to Pick Color Palettes: Color Harmony in Decorating

 I uploaded this beautiful seaside home from Houzz to create a new palette of seaside colors that appeal to me:

 Next time you are thinking about shopping for home decor, paint colors or furniture, have a plan before you go.
-Use color harmonies and compliments to help you solidify your color palette.
+Use color harmonies and complements to help you solidify your color palette.
 Planning ahead will help avoid that overwhelmed feeling.

 Pin this post to refer to next time you are trying to figure out good color harmonies!